iahvector/sorah/README.md

 sorah
 =====

-Sorah is the arabic word for picture/image, this app syncs your login picture from gravatar.
+Sorah is the arabic word for picture/image, Sorah syncs your login picture from gravatar.